facelessuser/pymdown-extensions/docs/extensions/emoji.md

 pymdownx.emoji.to_awesome
 :
-    This generator is another EmojiOne specific output called [Emojione Awesome](https://github.com/Ranks/emojione/tree/master/lib/emojione-awesome).
+    This generator is another EmojiOne specific output called [Emojione Awesome][emojione-awesome].
 According to EmojiOne's documentation, it aims to give a font-awesome like interface for EmojiOne.
-There isn't currently a CDN link that could be found, but you can provide the CSS in your project locally by [downloading it](https://github.com/Ranks/emojione/blob/master/assets/css/emojione-awesome.css) from their repo.
+There isn't currently a CDN link that could be found, but you can provide the CSS in your project locally by [downloading it](emojione-awesome-css) from their repo.
 The output format is:

     ```html
     <i class="e1a-smile"></i>